 At the end of the reporting period, the investment in XZYJLC is measured at fair value through other comprehensive income in accordance with SFRS(I) 9 Financial Instruments.
-Management has assessed that the Renminbi 292,800,000 consideration as set out in the equity transfer framework agreement to sell the Group's 55% equity interest in XZYJLC to the joint venture partner remains the best reasonable estimate of the fair value of the investment in XZYJLC.
-Management estimates that the fair value of the investment approximates its carrying amount, as disclosed in Note 12, after considering the legal negotiation process and actions taken to recover the value of the investment in XZYJLC.
-The fair value measurement is thus categorised as Level 3.
+Management has assessed the risk-adjusted present value of the estimated share of liquidation proceeds expected by the Group upon the compulsory liquidation of the investee to be the best reasonable estimate of the fair value of the investment in XZYJLC.